-ASHLAND, Ky. — Braidy Industries, Inc. CEO Craig Bouchard has announced key executives to lead the company's initiative to build an aluminum rolling mill in South Shore, Kentucky, bringing 1000 construction jobs followed by 550 advanced manufacturing jobs to Kentucky's Appalachian region.
+ASHLAND, Ky. — Braidy Industries, Inc. CEO Craig Bouchard has announced key executives to lead the company's initiative to build an aluminum rolling mill in East Park, Kentucky, bringing 1000 construction jobs followed by 550 advanced manufacturing jobs to Kentucky's Appalachian region.

 These individuals will oversee Construction, Engineering, Manufacturing, Human Resources, Procurement, Marketing, Government Relations, Sales, IT and Administration.
 The corporation also announced that it had opened its headquarters at 1544 Winchester Avenue, in Ashland's Community Trust Building.

 "We are creating the lowest cost producer of sheet and plate aluminum for automotive, aerospace and defense," said CEO Craig Bouchard.
 "Central to our ability to accomplish this is our executive management team, who have a combined 200 years of industrial and management experience.